 Oh no, oh no, oh no!

 You try to push yourself up, but lifting your head causes pain to explode into your skull and shoot down your spine.
 An involuntary cry escapes your lips.
 You blink your eyes furiously as you lay on the ground, trying to clear your vision.
 The tiny points of light start to recede, you squint upward fuzzily, and there he is.

 The Spinner of Dreams looks down at you, still holding the vicious wooden plank he hit you with as you ran around the corner.
 His features are sharp, angular, almost beautiful—high cheekbones and pronounced brow framed by long, black hair.
 His features would be beautiful, if they weren’t so cruel.
 Heartless, brutal malice emanates from him, making his delicate features hideous, like shattered stained-glass.

 “You know I can’t let you live.
 You know that, don’t you?
 You understand?”
 His voice is high and soft, like a hangman’s noose made of silk.

-“I just want you to understand,” he continued.
+“I just want you to understand,” he continues.
 “I would very much like to get to know you, for you and I are rare creatures.
 But you are endangering my work.
 And I cannot let anything endanger my work.
 You understand, don’t you?”